Skip to main content

 This step is only relevant for Pro and Enterprise plan users.
 Standard plan users can skip it.

-After creation of the routing, you can see 3 tabs.
+After creation of the routing, you can see several tabs.

 1. Edit, where you can change the Routings Display Name